Skip to main content

 Design and engineering need shared language

 Not more meetings.
 Not more documentation.
-A precise, agreed vocabulary that both sides can verify against.
+A precise, agreed vocabulary both sides can verify against.

 02